Southern California wildfires trigger mass destruction, hurting families, economy

 Between the winds and the lightning storms, close to 10 million acres in the West have burned in 2017 alone, Peterson said.

 McLean said there are millions of dead trees in California -- but those primarily serve as potential fuel for wildfires to blaze across the northern part of the state.
-In Southern California, on the other hand, smaller fuels -- like chaparral, which is shrub-like plant with fines stems and leaves -- propels the wildfires.
+In Southern California, on the other hand, smaller fuels -- like chaparral, which is shrub-like plant with fine stems and leaves -- propel the wildfires.

 “We’re not dealing much with forest in Southern California, we’re dealing more with chaparral -- and that gets even hotter than a forest fire,” Peterson said.